- Personal Injury

 - Contact Us

-How damages are awarded in a wrongful death claim in Alabama is different than in other states.
-In most states, wrongful death damages are intended to compensate survivors for the emotional and financial losses they’ve suffered due to their loved one’s death.
+How damages are awarded in a wrongful death claim in Alabama differs from the way it is handled in other states.
+In most states, wrongful death damages are intended to compensate survivors for the emotional and financial losses they have suffered due to their loved one’s death.
 The Alabama legal system does not award damages to compensate survivors.
 Instead, it awards punitive damages in wrongful death settlements.
-Punitive damages are intended to punish the at-fault person or entity whose wrongful actions caused the death.
+Punitive damages punish the at-fault person or entity whose wrongful actions caused the death.
 The idea behind awarding punitive damages is that it will deter the at-fault party, and potentially other parties, from taking careless or negligent actions in the future.

-Money awarded in wrongful death lawsuits is paid directly to the appropriate family members in accordance with intestate succession.
-Money won in a wrongful death lawsuit doesn’t go into the estate.
-And creditors can’t take it to pay debts the deceased may have had.
+Money awarded in wrongful death lawsuits is paid directly to the appropriate family members in accordance with state succession.
+Money won in a wrongful death lawsuit does not go to the estate.
+Creditors cannot take it to pay debts the deceased may have had.
 Additionally, wrongful death lawsuit settlements are not taxed by the state or federal government.